Applicable Law from a German Perspective

 Real Estate in Germany

 A German land registry (Grundbuch) will only register the new owner if his rights are either proven by way of a German certificate of inheritance or a notarized will which clearly confirms the heir or, if there is more than one heir, the co-heirs.
 See § 35 GBO.
-However, in some situations the new owner may also be registered on the basis of a notarized power of attorney which remains effective after the decedent`s death.
+However, in some situations, the new owner may also be registered based on a notarized power of attorney, which remains effective after the decedent`s death.
 If the property was given to an individual by means of legacy (Vermächtnis), the heir or executor may have to transfer the property to such legatee by way of a notarized contractual agreement (Vermächtniserfüllungsvertrag).

 Partnerships and Corporations in Germany